carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 ModuleHandle.
 This is the handle type that will be returned from our JIT's addModule method, and can be passed to the removeModule method to remove a module.
-The IRCompileLayer class already provides a convenient handle type (IRCompileLayer::ModuleSetHandleT), so we just alias our ModuleHandle to this.
+The IRCompileLayer class already provides a convenient handle type (IRCompileLayer::ModuleHandleT), so we just alias our ModuleHandle to this.

 .. code-block:: c++